 There are three main fields in which business intelligence is beneficial for sales and marketing.

-- Research.
+• Research.
 Business intelligence, especially with information stored by social media, introduces marketers with great detail of consumers’ behavior and interests.
 That allows you to identify new target audiences and find new marketing opportunities, for instance, new niches or in-demand products.

-- Savings.
+• Savings.
 The third and last benefit is savings.
 Because business intelligence algorithms handle most of the work, you need to hire fewer employees.
 Also, business intelligence allows you to grow outsourcing within your company.
 You can turn from traditional employment to cooperation with agencies, freelancers, and BI consulting companies, such as Addepto.To sum this part up, business intelligence is essential for marketing.
-It makes your campaigns more accurate and tailored to your audience’s needs.
+Marketing BI makes your campaigns more accurate and tailored to your audience’s needs.
 That means higher income in a shorter time.

 All of what we mentioned earlier does not mean that business intelligence for marketing is common within the industry.
 It’s not.
 In one survey conducted by MiQ, 43% of marketers cite the cost of advanced data science as the biggest challenge to investing in it.
 Some marketers struggle with such questions as “Where to start?
-Which operations of the marketing should I prioritize?
+Which operations of marketing should I prioritize?
 How long will it take before I see real results?”
 Let’s try to answer them.

-To get the most out of business intelligence, you have to ask appropriate questions.
+To get the most out of business intelligence in marketing, you have to ask appropriate questions.
 Business intelligence is a tool, not a magic wand.
 If you want to receive answers and data you seek, you have to know what questions to ask.
-One of the most significant benefits of BI is the ability to analyze and sort through massive amounts of data and generate insights.
+One of the most significant benefits and applications of business intelligence in marketing is the ability to analyze and sort through massive amounts of data and generate insights.
 You can turn these insights into action.
-To achieve that, you must indicate and define KPIs and other metrics.
+So, to achieve that, you must indicate and define KPIs and other metrics.
 They will serve you as a guideline where to go and what to ask about.

 You have two options.
 You can either concentrate on the marketing channels you already use, or you can just start with the primary analysis of your website.
 Check the number of site visitors, how long they spend browsing your website and which pages they view.
 Try to find out where they are coming from to see your website.
 If there are marketing tools already in place, focus on the most important ones.
 Likely, you will discover new strengths and weaknesses in your marketing activity, and this will lead you to the next steps.